heuzin/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model, it makes JavaScript capable of changing all the elements of an HTML document.

 2. What is an event?

+Events are every interaction a user has with a site, and happens to the HTML elemnts, like a clicked button, a finished loading page.

 3. What is an event listener?

+Its when specific elements is listen to specific events and fires a callback when that event occurs.

 4. Why would we convert a NodeList into an Array?

+NodeList does not have many of the methods provided by the Array, like forEach(), map() filte().

 5. What is a component?

+Building blocks to modern application development.

 ### Git Set up